Carrion: In Noahide law

+In Islam

+Animals killed by strangling, a violent blow, a headlong fall, being gored to death, or from which a predatory animal has partially eaten are considered types of carrion, and are forbidden in Islam.

+In English literature

 Sometimes carrion is used to describe an infected carcass that is diseased and should not be touched.
 An example of carrion being used to describe dead and rotting bodies in literature may be found in William Shakespeare's play Julius Caesar (III.i):

 Cry 'Havoc,' and let slip the dogs of war;